pramsey/crunchyblog/indexes/index.md

 ![R-Tree](img/quadtree.png)

 The BRIN access method ("block range index") operates on completely different assumptions.
 The BRIN index for a column stores the range the column covers for each database page.
-The "index" is a list of ranges, mapping values of the search space to data pages in the database table.
+The BRIN index is a list of ranges, mapping values of the search space to data pages in the database table.

 The result is an insanely small index, even for very large tables.
-However, the effectiveness of the index is tied to the underlying ordering of the data.
-A table full of streaming timestamped data, where new values are written but nothing is ever deleted would be an excellent candidate for a BRIN index on the timestamp column.
+However, the effectiveness of the index is directly proportional to the underlying ordering of the data.
+A table full of streaming timestamped data, where new values are written but nothing is ever deleted would be an excellent candidate for a BRIN index on the timestamp column, because the data would be neatly ordered on time.

-In the spatial domain, pre-sorting the data by geometry can yield a very "searchable" data set for BRIN, and that's what we'll do in this post.
+In the spatial domain, pre-sorting the data by geometry can yield a very "searchable" data set for BRIN, and that's what we'll do to the data in this post when we compare BRIN performance.

 ## Comparing Index Builds